syaiful9507/canvas/readme.md

 After publishing Canvas's assets, a primary configuration file will be located at `config/canvas.php`.
 This file allows you to customize various aspects of how your application uses the package.

-Canvas exposes its UI at `/canvas` by default.
-This can be changed by updating either the `path` or `domain` option:
+Canvas is available at `/canvas` by default.
+You can change this with either the `path` or `domain` option:

 ```php
 /*